Ulrike Müller (politician)

 Ulrike Müller (born 7 December 1962) is a German politician and Member of the European Parliament (MEP) from Germany.
-She is a member of Free Voters, part of the Alliance of Liberals and Democrats for Europe (2014–2019) and the Renew Group (since 2019).
+She is a member of Free Voters, part of the Alliance of Liberals and Democrats for Europe (2014–2019) and Renew Europe (since 2019).
+Since Oct 2023 she is also a Member of the Bavarian Parliament.
+Means she has two MP Positions.

 Life

 Ulrike Müller runs a family farm specialised in dairy production in Oberallgäu (district in Bavaria, Germany).
 She is married and has two adult children.

 Political career

 From 1996 to 2008, she was a local councillor (Gemeinderätin) in Missen-Wilhams (from 2002 to 2008 also Deputy Major (2.
 Bürgermeisterin).
 Besides, she was a member of the county council (Mitglied des Kreistags) of Oberallgäu from 1996 to 2014, and from 2002 to 2008 also deputy county commissioner (stellvertretende Landrätin).

 In the Bavarian state election (Landtagswahl) of 2008 she gained a seat for the constituency of Swabia in the Bavarian state parliament.
-She served in the parliamentarian committee for Nutrition, Agriculture and Foresty and was spokeswomen on related topics for her party, Freie Wähler.
+She served in the parliamentarian committee for Nutrition, Agriculture and Forestry and was spokeswomen on related topics for her party, Freie Wähler.
 From October 2013 until her leaving the state parliament in 2014, she was deputy parliamentary leader of Freie Wähler as well as their spokesperson on forestry and hunting.

 Freie Wähler nominated her as front-runner for the election of the European Parliament.
 In March 2014 she joined the European Democratic Party (EDP).

-Ulrike Müller joined the European Parliament following the election of May 25th, 2014.
+Ulrike Müller joined the European Parliament following the election of May 25, 2014.
 In December 2014, she was unanimously elected deputy President of EDP, which was then part of the Alliance of Liberals and Democrats for Europe (ALDE).

 Since her re-election in 2019, she has been part of the Renew Europe Group (successor of ALDE) and is the Renew spokeswoman on agricultural affaires.

 In November 2019 she was elected deputy executive vice president of the European Democratic Party.